Main Points

 When replacement is the better option

 Standard tank water heaters last 8 to 12 years, after which their parts degrade, corrosion accelerates, and efficiency declines.
-If the tank is leaking due to rust or cracks, replacement is a safer and more cost-effective choice long-term.
+If the tank is leaking due to rust or cracks, replacement is a safer, more cost-effective option in the long term.
 Investing in a new water heater improves energy efficiency, performance, and peace of mind.

 Whether you need routine maintenance or urgent support, Thermo Direct is your local source for water heater leak repair near you.
 Contact us today to schedule your service or request emergency water heater repair.